anhhao135/ECE-148-Autonomous-Car/README.md

 You would need to tune the PID control gains of both steering and throttle via **lane_guidance.py**.
 This can be done by simply playing around with the constants.
 Caution is needed when altering the throttle values since too high of throttle draw too much current, shutting down all other electronics on the car including the Jetson.
 To avoid this, do **rostopic pub throttle** and publish incremental values starting from 0 to the throttle topic to guage the "right" range.

+### **ROS version is not compatible with Python3**

+This can be solved with virtual environments such as Conda.
+Simply make sure all terminals opened are sourced to that environment.
+This can be automated by editing **bashrc**.
+To check, type in "python" in the terminal; some terminal version of Python3 should begin.